 This butterfly is commonly found in open fields, meadows, and gardens and is known for its quick and erratic flight patterns.

-The American Lady also has a unique behavior of basking in the sun with its wings open, allowing it to absorb heat and increase energy levels.
+The American Lady also has the unique behavior of basking in the sun with its wings open, absorbing heat and increasing energy levels.

 In Maryland, the American Lady can be seen from late spring to early fall, with peak sightings in June and July.